gust1n/go-render/README.md

 Check out the [examples](https://github.com/gust1n/go-render/tree/master/examples) folder for some examples

 ### Extends
-Just use the standard template keyword with a *.html file path
+Just use the standard template keyword with a *.html file path.
+REMEMBER to pass the context to the parent template with the trailing dot (. }}).

 index.html

-	{{ template "templates/layouts/fullwidth.html" }}
+	{{ template "templates/layouts/fullwidth.html" . }}

 	{{ define "content" }}
 	    content of index to be inserted into the fullwidth template